Vonr/vonr.github.io/articles/compact-strings.md

 be riddled with validation checks that are easy to do wrong and cause bugs.
 Besides, I think such an API would be severely limiting, with the most powerful operation likely being a `map` or `replace` with the heavy limitation of the size in bytes of the replaced string being less than or equal to the size in bytes of the starting string.

+## Addendum

+The `compact_strings` crate now features an even more compact representation dubbed "fixed" compact strings (and bytestrings).
+These representations only use `n + 6` pointer sizes of auxiliary memory by getting rid of the lengths in the metadata.
+Unfortunately, this efficiency is not free as it makes some parts of the API - especially those related to mutation, less flexible or more expensive - methods like `ignore` are now impossible to implement for example.

+This was an idea sparked by [Jimmy](https://github.com/caibear) (cai_bear on Discord) and was implemented with help from [Gnome](https://github.com/GnomedDev) (gnomeddev on Discord).
+A big thanks to both of them!